herrkraatz/react-native-deployment/README.md

     - Now create an App in the Google Play Console, in order to upload the APK into it.

     - Then build and sign the App.

+        Of course you initially built your App first by running:

+        ```
+        > react-native run-android
+        ```

         Signing is done to ensure your uploaded APK is clearly indentified:

         See instructions:
         - https://facebook.github.io/react-native/docs/signed-apk-android
         - https://facebook.github.io/react-native/docs/running-on-device.html#building-your-app-for-production-1

+        Your APK will be placed here: `android/app/build/outputs/apk/app-release.apk`

     - Manually upload the APK into the created App in Google Play Console